vuir/SWE363ProjectLearnHub/README.md

 - Admin Dashboard: Administrators manage tutors, courses, and oversee all activities to maintain system quality.

 By centralizing these interactions, Learn Hub ensures a smoother, more reliable tutoring process that saves time and promotes academic success within the university community.
-# Setup and installation instructions.
+# Setup and installation instructions
-## write here
+Follow these steps to set up Learn Hub locally:
+1. Clone the repository
 ## Usage instructions and examples.
 npm start